 Councilmember Nadeau is mom to Zoe and Madeline, raising her kids in Park View with her husband Jayson, frequenting the ward’s parks, shops, and other amenities.
 She often commutes to her office in the Wilson Building and transports her kids to school and play dates by bike.

 As chair of the Committee on Public Works & Operations, she is committed to making essential government services work better.
-She believes that residents should be able to trust that the city government will provide reliable, effective services like trash and recycling collection, snow removal, street sweeping, and parking enforcement.
-She also serves on the committees on Health; Recreation, Libraries, and Youth Affairs; and Facilities and Family Services.
+She believes that residents should be able to trust that District government will provide reliable, effective services like trash and recycling collection, snow removal, street sweeping, and parking enforcement.
+She also serves on the committees on Housing; Health; and Facilities.

 In her early days as a Ward 1 resident, Brianne organized neighborhood cleanups and brought the voices of her neighbors into discussions of local issues as a member of the Meridian Hill Neighborhood Association.
 Eager to serve the community, she went on to serve two terms as an Advisory Neighborhood Commissioner, where she built a reputation for supporting small businesses, fostering cooperation between businesses and residents, fighting to abate abandoned properties, advocating for pedestrian safety, and ensuring community concerns were taken seriously by developers.